jorgeuos/DataExport/README.md

 ### Caution

 This plugin is not designed for exporting/importing large data sets(yet).
+Use at your own risk.

+## Features

+- Export and download the database to a file
+- Import a database from a file
+- Export and download raw data to a CSV file
+- Console commands to:
+  - Dump the database
+  - Import the database
+  - Create the database
+  - Drop the database
+  - Cleanup old backups
+  - Export queries to CSV

 ## In the works